Worldwide Sodium Channel Seminars

 With this lecture series, we aim to bring together sodium channel researchers worldwide to share their latest findings, engage in discussions, and further our understanding of this fascinating protein family of the human body.

-Co-organizers: Prof. Angelika Lampert & Prof. Hugues Abriel with Dr. Jannis Körner & Dr. Oksana Iamshanova.
+Co-organizers: Prof. Angelika Lampert & Prof. Hugues Abriel with Dr. Jannis Körner, Dr. Pauline Kinny, Dr. Oksana Iamshanova, Dr. Ana Stojiljkovic, Dr. Jean-Sébastien Rougier, and Anne Kortemeyer.